Forde House: Teignbridge District Council

 Teignbridge District Council bought the house from the Sellick family in 1978 and remain the current owners.
 It has been refurbished by the Council and is now used as office and conference space as well as being used for weddings and other events.
+A modern office building was built in the grounds to serve as the council's headquarters, being formally opened on 27 April 1987.
+The modern office now takes the name Forde House, with the old mansion renamed Old Forde House to distinguish it.

 Description

 The main hall of the house is traditionally located to the west of the main entrance and has a notable plaster ceiling depicting sprays of several different flowers and fruits.
 The dining room, which was formerly the library, has a similarly-decorated ceiling, as does the Chairman's parlour, which also has a fine fireplace.
 The Long Room, also known as the Great Chamber, is on the first floor and is one of the best great chambers surviving in south west England.

 Today, the house lies to the east side of the town of Newton Abbot, near the Penn Inn roundabout at the junction of the A380 and the A381 roads.
-Its former large grounds have been reduced to a grassed area between the house and the busy Brunel Road.
+Its former large grounds have been reduced to the front lawn between the house and Torquay Road.